 The slogan that inspiration goes hand in hand with information is probably the best way to describe the project, which became a reality after the Finnish Fur Breeders’ Association (Profur) and Centria University of Applied Sciences in Finland decided to work together.

 The aim is to promoted fur in fashion and help for raising more awareness and knowledge of the European fur sector amongst young people.

-The workshop expanded even further when the Belgium Fur Trade Associations and Belgian school Haute École Francisco Ferrer also got involved.
+The workshop expanded even further when the Belgian Fur Trade Association and Belgian school Haute École Francisco Ferrer also got involved.